-There must be an SOP in the Laboratory for glassware cleaning, and it should be based on glassware washing efficiency both related to chemical labs and micro labs.
-Sensitive items like cells for photometry readings.
-Must-have cleaning procedures that demonstrate adequate cleaning.
+There must be an SOP in the Laboratory for glassware cleaning, and it should be based on glassware washing efficiency both related to chemical labs and micro labs sensitive items like cells for photometry readings.
+There Must have cleaning procedures that demonstrate adequate cleaning.

-All documents used should be reviewed, authored prior to use.
-In case of software and processes used should be validated and suitable measures put in place to ensure controls over passwords.
+All GLP documentation used should be reviewed and authored prior to use.
+If software or processes are used, they should be validated and appropriate measures should be taken to ensure control over passwords.
 Documents should be reviewed periodically and revised whenever needed to ensure continuing suitability.

-Invalid or supersedes documents must be promptly removed or otherwise assured against unintended use.
+Invalid or superseded documents must be promptly removed to assured against unintended use.
 Changes to documents should be reviewed and approved by the same function that performed the original review.
 Procedures should be established to describe how changes in documents in computerized Systems can be made and controlled.

-Additionally, clear-cut procedures must be evolved for ill storage, distribution, retrieval, and destruction of documents.
-Provision must be made to retain raw data, SOPs, documents, final reports for a predetermined period.
+Additionally, clear-cut procedures must be evolved for the storage, distribution, retrieval, and destruction of documents.
+Provision must be made to retain raw data, SOPs, documents, and final reports for a predetermined period.
 There should be archives for orderly storage and expeditious retrieval.
-Conditions of storage should minimize deterioration.
+Additionally, Conditions of storage should minimize to any damage.
 Persons responsible for archiving must be identified, and only authorized persons must enter the archives.

 Tests performed must be recorded, and the records should include at least the following data: